 - Align sales and marketing teams – We are not about reviewing their responsibilities.
 We are about encouraging them to cooperate and share thoughts.
 For example, digital marketers can ask salespeople which kind of content brings the most qualified leads and high-paying customers.
 Based on real-time answers, your digital marketing team can prioritize their tasks and create better offers.

 - Make a stronger sales staff with a training plan – Do you only rely on your salespeople’s knowledge or there are things you’d like all of them to know?
 That’s true, personal experience is second to none but your company, software, prospects are unique.
 And there are certain techniques, rules, principles you’d like your sales team to know.
 Your sales manager should be responsible for designing a plan that will benefit both the company and its closers.

 - Let your sales reps choose their reward – Money is not the only way to thank and remunerate your team.
 Instead of guessing what advantages they will appreciate, ask them.
 One of your closers may be fond of travelling, another one – sports, the other one would like to attend a professional conference abroad.
 Trying to achieve their passion will become a great source of motivation, positive mood, and productivity.

 - Help them grow with constructive feedback – Your sales rep’s success is your company’s success.
 When they fail to hit the quota, when they are losing, you suffer too.
 Instead of blaming, try to find the reasons behind their failure, evaluate their performance even if everything looks pretty good and voice the mistakes you wouldn’t like to see in their conversations.
 That will help you work with a better team and better train newcomers in the future.

-- Increase commission rate once they exceed the quota – This approach works.
+- Increase commission for SaaS salesperson once they exceed the quota – This approach works.
 Imagine your sales reps have performed the way you were expecting.
 They completed their monthly/quarterly task, you met your goals, time to set new rules with new and higher commission rates.

 HOW TO ALIGN